suruili/rare_we/change_note.md

  there should be max one line.
 If statement can also be a function, if it helps you understand what the statement is doing.
 9. It is all about readability.
 Always think, will you be able to understand a code, if if you haven't worked on it for a while
 Make changes that will help you understand/remember what you are doing.
+10. Generator means something in Python. so don't give your Class a name that has a specific meaning in a language.